Azure-Samples/iot-hub-nodejs-intel-edison-vibration-anomaly-detection/README.md

   ```
 1. In order to use the deployment script, you need to install [PuTTY] as the file transfer uses PuTTY SCP, one of the tools coming with the full install of PuTTY.
 You can consider adapting the script if you prefer using a different SSH client and SCP tool.

-1. Connect your Intel Edison to your development machine over USB (see [Intel Edison getting started instructions](http://www.intel.com/content/www/us/en/do-it-yourself/edison.html))
+1. Connect your Intel Edison to your development machine over USB (see [Intel Edison getting started instructions](https://software.intel.com/en-us/iot/library/edison-getting-started))

 1. Determine which COM port the device is showing up as on your development machine.
-  - On Windows, open a command prompt and type ```mode```.
+Open a command prompt and type the following command
-  - On Unix systems, open a shell and type [TODO: INSERT COMMAND HERE FOR LINUX]
+    ```mode```

 1. Connect PuTTY to the COM port for the device at 115200 Bauds.